microsoft/playwright/docs/src/test-configuration.md

 title: "Configuration"
 ---

-Playwright Test provides options to configure default `browser`, `context` and `page` fixtures, for example `headless`, `viewport` or `ignoreHTTPSErrors`.
-You can also record video or trace for the test or capture screenshot at the end.
+Playwright Test provides options to configure the default `browser`, `context` and `page` fixtures.
+For example there are options for `headless`, `viewport` and `ignoreHTTPSErrors`.
+You can also record a video or a trace for the test or capture a screenshot at the end.

 Finally, there are plenty of testing options like `timeout` or `testDir` that configure how your tests are collected and executed.